livMatS/dtool-lookup-gui/README.rst

 Running the GUI
 ---------------

-After installation, run the GUI via:
+After installation, run the GUI with:

 .. code:: bash